Sprint Challenge - Web Unit 3 Sprint 11

 You'll demonstrate your ability to test components that make asynchronous API calls:

-• Mock API calls to return test data
+- Mock API functions to return controlled data

 });